Nikitas Theodoropoulos

 • Multi-agent interaction and communication

-During my studies, I interned with the Machine Teaching group at MPI-SWS where I was advised by Prof. Adish Singla.
-We worked on AI for progamming education and specifically block-based visual programming (e.g., Scratch).
+During my studies, I interned with the Machine Teaching group at MPI-SWS, where I was advised by Prof. Adish Singla.
+We worked on AI for programming education focusing on block-based visual programming (e.g., Scratch).
 Our work focused on modeling and predicting student behavior.
-We designed a benchmark for synthesizing a student’s attempt at an unkown task, given the student’s attempt at a known reference task.
+We designed a benchmark for synthesizing a student’s attempt at an unknown task, given the student’s attempt at a known reference task.

 In the past, I also worked with Prof. Alexandros Potamianos at the Speech and Language group at NTUA.
-Our research topic was learning brain-derived (fMRI) word representations and applying them in NLP tasks.
+Our research topic was learning brain-derived (fMRI) word representations and applying them to NLP tasks.

 More about me

-In my free time I enjoy indoors climbing 🧗, playing the piano 🎹, and reading 📚.
+In my free time, I enjoy indoor climbing 🧗, playing the piano 🎹, and reading 📚.

 I also like to learn new and exciting programming languages, and I am interested in open-source, decentralized, and self-hosted software.